sherlockdoyle/Python-Codes/pawky/README.md

 ```

 ### Negative Indices
 By default, when specifying line numbers or slices, only positive values are supported as indices.
-With positive indices, the line numbers are matched for each file separately.
+With positive indices, the line numbers are matched for all the files together.
 It's like matching NR in `awk`.
 ```
 NR=1{print}
 NR>1{print}
 ```
-But if negative indices are used or a negative step size is used in slices, the line numbers are matched for all files together.
+But if negative indices are used or a negative step size is used in slices, the line numbers are matched for each file separately.
 Obviously, the absolute value of the indices and step size will be used for comparison.
 The start and stop for slices must still be positive.
 Negative indices are like matching FNR in `awk`.
 ```
 FNR=1{print}
 FNR>1{print}